All Episodes

 But because they object to Obamacare, they're getting a special Obama exemption from it.

-Uh and now they're saying that states would also be allowed to get particular exemptions from it.
+And now they're saying that states would also be allowed to get particular exemptions from it.

-They say, Well, I don't see what would be so wrong if we were to be more like Sweden.
+They say, well, I don't see what would be so wrong if we were to be more like Sweden.

 No, it's not.

-It's not gonna be a large Sweden.
+It's not going to be a large Sweden.

-Uh uh Obamacare is going to be a disaster on a scale unknown even to the most decrepit health care systems in the world.
+Obamacare is going to be a disaster on a scale unknown even to the most decrepit healthcare systems in the world.

 I'm getting into dangerous territory there.